Creep (deformation): 1. Stages of creep

 Based on the description of creep mechanisms and its three different stages mentioned earlier, creep resistance generally can be accomplished by using materials in which their tertiary stage is not active since, at this stage, the strain rate increases significantly by increasing stress.
 Therefore, a sound component design should satisfy the primary stage of creep, which has a relatively high initial creep rate that decreases with increasing exposure time, leading to the second stage of creep, in which the creep rate in the material is decelerated and reaches its minimum value via work hardening.
 The minimum value of creep rate is actually a constant creep rate, which plays a crucial role in designing a component, and its magnitude depends on temperature and stress.
 The minimum value of creep rate that is commonly applied to alloys is based on two norms: (1) the stress required to produce a creep rate of 0.1e−3 %/h and (2) the stress required to produce a creep rate of 0.1e-4 %/h, which takes roughly about 11.5 years.
 The former standard has widely been used in the component design of turbine blades, while the latter is frequently used in designing steam turbines.
 One of the primary goals of creep tests is to determine the minimum value of the creep rate at the secondary stage and also to investigate the time required for an ultimate failure of a component.
-However, when it comes to ceramic applications, there are no such standards to determine their minimum creep rates, but it's safe to say that ceramics are usually picked up to operate at high-temperature applications under loads mainly because they possess a long lifetime.
+However, when it comes to ceramic applications, there are no such standards to determine their minimum creep rates, but ceramics are often chosen for high-temperature operations under load mainly because they possess a long lifetime.
 However, by acquiring information obtained from creep tests, proper ceramic material(s) can be selected for desired application to assure the safe service and evaluate the time period of secure service in high-temperature environments that the structural thermostability is essential.
 Therefore, by making the proper choice, suitable ceramic components may be selected, capable of operating at various conditions of high temperature and creep deformation.